barryclark/jekyll-now/FPV-getting-started-gear.md

 ___

-> If you use any of the links on this page and purchase a drone/controller/goggles of your own, thank you!
+> Thanks for reading!
+If you use any of the links on this page and purchase a drone/controller/goggles of your own, thank you!

 ___

 ### Goals

-I, personally, am **extremely** interested in flying **Freestyle FPV** and **Racing** in the near future, and so I have put much research into a best shopping list for a beginner FPV Pilot.
-[The $1000 Mavic Air 2]( https://www.amazon.com/DJI-Auto-Activated-Bundle-Drone-Quadcopter-ActiveTrack/dp/B08HJMM93P/ref=sr_1_4?tag=juliusakula-20) is an awesome drone for what it was designed for - [cinematic footage and photography (my blog post)](https://murdockfpv.github.io/Landscape-Photography/).
+* I, personally, am **extremely** interested in flying **Freestyle FPV** and **Racing** in the near future, and so I have put a lot of research into how to get started with that.
+* [The Mavic Air 2](
+https://www.amazon.com/DJI-Auto-Activated-Bundle-Drone-Quadcopter-ActiveTrack/dp/B08HJMM93P/ref=sr_1_4?tag=juliusakula-20) is an awesome drone for what it was designed for - [cinematic footage and photography (my blog post)](https://murdockfpv.github.io/Landscape-Photography/).
 I don't consider it an FPV Drone because you do not wear FPV goggles.
-The world of freestyle FPV and drone racing is a completely different world compared to the shots you can do with a Mavic.
+* The world of freestyle FPV and drone racing is a completely different world compared to the type of flying a Mavic does.
 Your goal as an FPV pilot is to get as close to your subjects as possible and do flips and acrobatics.
-You may have seen [JohnnyFPV](https://www.youtube.com/watch?v=jJyPa7KIu6I&start=317 "JohnnyFPV YouTube Channel") on YouTube -- that style of flying looks like so much fun and it just isn't possible to do with the Mavic - it doesn't allow itself to become upside-down (_something that happens halfway into a flip_).
+* You may have seen [JohnnyFPV](https://www.youtube.com/watch?v=jJyPa7KIu6I&start=317 "JohnnyFPV YouTube Channel") on YouTube -- that style of flying looks like so much fun and it just isn't possible to do with the Mavic.
+* The Mavic doesn't allow itself to become upside-down (_something that happens halfway into a flip_).
 My Mavic Air 2 automatically stabilizes very well, and it is simply impossible to do flips.
-Plus the FPV drones are cheaper, and flying Freestyle FPV you are **guaranteed** to crash your drone.
+* FPV drones are cheaper, and flying Freestyle FPV you are **guaranteed** to crash your drone.
 You are almost guarunteed to crash your drone **multiple times** per "session", flying freestyle or racing.
-FPV is a different and more advanced category than the photography category.
+* FPV is a different and more advanced category than the photography category.
 My main goal with the Mavic Air 2 is to not crash it.

-Now, on the subject of drones crashing, [Nurk FPV has a video (27:00+)](https://www.youtube.com/watch?v=RKVx8-43eZg) in which he shows that he packs _**6**_ drones for a flight/video shoot.
-That may seem excessive but if you watch FPV videos this is not unreasonable considering how often he crashes, and the video is eye opening to the experience of being a highly skilled pilot who travels to do video work for clients.
-I recommend watching a lot of videos if you are interested in FPV.
-It is helpful to understand your goals with drones in order to know which drone is best for you.
+* It is helpful to understand your goals with drones in order to know which drone is best for you.
 I was initially surprised to learn that there really is no such thing as a drone that "does it all".

 ### FPV Shopping list